kshitijyelpale/interactive-grid-app-kotlin-springBoot-angular/README.md

 - To run Angular frontend, go to frontend and execute `npm i` and `npm run start`

 ### Improvements
-- Write frontend unit tests and increase the coverage of backend tests (If I got time today, I will write more scenario based tests)
+- Write frontend unit tests and increase the coverage of backend tests
 - Optimise the threading for Fibonacci sequence detection in the grid
 - Improve logging
 - Toast messages can be displayed on UI when action is performed